 Biking and Walking in Italian Cities

-Many Italian historic centres are compact and pedestrian-friendly.
-Bike-sharing services operate in major cities and flatter urban areas, making short-distance travel quick and enjoyable.
+Most Italian historic centres are compact and pedestrian-friendly.
+Bike-sharing services operate in major cities and flatter urban areas, making short-distance travel quick and practical.

-- Bike rental and sharing schemes operate in cities such as Milan, Bologna and Florence.
+- Bike rental and sharing schemes operate in cities including Milan, Bologna and Florence.
+Bologna is particularly flat and well suited to cycling.

 FlixBus: When Budget Matters More Than Speed